The Cuyahoga River AOC Remedial Action Plan

 REMOVED.
 This impairment was removed in December, 2018, US EPA having determined that advisories for consuming fish caught in the AOC need be no more stringent than Ohio consumption advisories for fish caught in Lake Erie.

 Objective: Raise average scores of fish community surveys – Index of Biotic Integrity (IBI) and Modified Index of Well Being (MIwb) – to state biological criteria targets.
+The wildlife populations portion of this BUI is not impaired.

 Objective: Meet regional or Lake Erie incident rates of Deformities, Eroded Fins, Lesions and Tumors (DELTs)